00932 - Contemporary History

 Assessment methods

-The score of the exam is given by the average of the scores obtained in the oral exercise during the course and by the final examination.
+The exam score is calculated as the average of the scores obtained for active participation during the course, the individual or group exercise, and the final assessment.

 Teaching tools